grpc/proposal/A66-otel-stats.md

 ## OpenTelemetry Plugin Architecture

-To-be-filled

-This section describes a CallTracer approach to collect the client and server per-attempt/call metrics.
+This section describes a `CallTracer` approach to collect the client and server per-attempt/call metrics.
 A CallTracer is a class that is instantiated for every call.
 This class has various methods that are invoked during the lifetime of the call.
-On the client side, the CallTracer knows about multiple attempts on the same call.
-Needs to support more than one CallTracer per call.
+On the client side, the CallTracer knows about multiple attempts on the same call, and creates a `CallAttemptTracer` object for each attempt, and the `CallAttemptTracer` gets invoked during the lifetime of the attempt.

-The OT plugin will basically be a way of configuring a CallTracer factory on gRPC clients and servers.
-On the client side, the CallTracer will be created by an interceptor; on the server side, it will be a ServerCallTracerFactory.
+The OTel plugin will basically be a way of configuring CallTracer factories on gRPC clients and servers.

+Implementations should allow multiple call/attempt tracers to be registered to a single call since there could be multiple plugins registered.
+For example, there could be an OpenCensus and an OpenTelemetry stats plugin registered together.
+It should also allow multiple OpenTelemetry plugins to be registered providing the ability to configure the different plugins with different MeterProviders.

 ## Language-Specific Details